Some new results on decidability for elementary algebra and geometry

-The proof of theorem~\ref{thm:special-formula} actually provides a primitive recursive function that calculates a special formula that is $k$-equivalent to the given formula $P$.
-Combined with a decision procedure for real closed fields, this would give a decision procedure for the theories $\IP{\infty}$ and $\HS{\infty}$.
-As we are also interested in $\IP{}$, $\IP{\fin}$, $\HS{}$ and $\HS{\fin}$, we will take a different line, using the following theorem to justify a different procedure.
+It follows that $\IP{\infty}$ are $\HS{\infty}$ are both decidable and actually coincide.
+However, as we are also interested in the decision problem for $\IP{}$, $\IP{\fin}$, $\HS{}$ and $\HS{\fin}$, we will take a different line, using the following theorem to justify an alternative approach.

-\begin{Theorem} Let $P$ be a sentence of $\LI$ containing $k$ vector variables and let $V$ be any inner product space of (possibly infinite) dimension $d \ge k$.
-Then $P$ holds in $V$ iff it holds in $\real^{k}$. \end{Theorem} \Proof By theorem~\ref{thm:special-formula}, $P$ is $k$-equivalent to a special formula, but a special formula with no free variables is just a sentence in the language of an ordered field and its truth is independent of the choice of vector space, so any space of dimension at least $k$, e.g., $\real^{k}$, will serve to test the truth of $P$. \Done
+\begin{Theorem} Let $\phi$ be a sentence of $\LI$ containing $k$ vector variables and let $V$ be any inner product space of (possibly infinite) dimension $d \ge k$.
+Then $\phi$ holds in $V$ iff it holds in $\real^{k}$. \end{Theorem} \Proof By Theorem~\ref{thm:special-formula}, $\phi$ is $k$-equivalent to a special formula, but a special formula with no free variables is just a sentence in the language of an ordered field and its truth is independent of the choice of vector space, so any space of dimension at least $k$, e.g., $\real^{k}$, will serve to test the truth of $\phi$. \Done